Effect of magnetic field on neutrino annihilation efficiency in gamma-ray bursts: Neutrino annihilation efficiency

 \section{Neutrino annihilation efficiency}

-According to the observation, the mass distribution of NSs in the Milky way is usually very homogeneous in the range of $1.2 \;\rm M_{\odot}$ to $1.6\;\rm M_{\odot}$.
+Observations show that the mass distribution of the NSs in the Milky way is usually very homogeneously in the range of $1.2-1.6\;\rm M_{\odot}$.
 The average mass of these NSs is close to $1.4\;\rm M_{\odot}$ (Zhang et al. 2011).
 So we assume the mass of the protomagnetar of GRB 070110 is $M_{\rm pro}=1.4 \;\rm M_{\odot}$.
 After accretion, the magnetar mass increases from $1.4\;\rm M_{\odot}$ to $M_{\rm NS}=M_{\rm res,max}+\Delta m$, where $\Delta m$ is the mass correction after considering the centrifugal force.
-The gravitational force of the extra mass should be balanced by the centrifugal force, so one has\footnote{A more accurate method can be referred to Lyford, Baumgarte, \& Shapiro (2003).}
+The gravitational force of the extra mass should be balanced by the centrifugal force, so we have \footnote{A more accurate method can be referred to Lyford, Baumgarte, \& Shapiro (2003).}